YunaLiou/UltrasonicImgSegmentation-Unet/README.md

 The result inferenced by trained model will be save as npy files and futher save as image into the folder, resultimage.

 ## Semantic Segmentation Samples on Ultrasonic Image
 　The following demonstration is sequence of ultrasonic images which have label (green) and prediction (red).
+The yellow show that the overlap of experts' label and my model's predcition.
 ![image](https://github.com/YunaLiou/UltraSonic-Image-Unet/blob/master/readme/Demo2.gif)